The LiederNet Archive

-The LiederNet Archive (formerly The Lied, Art Song, and Choral Texts Archive) is a donation-supported web archive of art song and choral texts founded in 1995 by Emily Ezust, an American/Canadian computer programmer and amateur violinist.
+The LiederNet Archive (formerly The Lied, Art Song, and Choral Texts Archive) is a donation-supported web archive of art song and choral texts founded in 1995 by Emily Ezust of McGill University, an American/Canadian computer programmer and amateur violinist.
 The website was hosted by the REC Music Foundation from 1996 to 2015.

-The LiederNet Archive provides access to both original out-of-copyright song texts and copyright-protected translations submitted by over 500 volunteer translators.
-The website is indexed by composer, text poet or author, first line, title, or language.
+The LiederNet Archive provides access to both original out-of-copyright song texts and copyright-protected translations submitted by over 1000 volunteer translators.
+The website is indexed by composer, text author, first line, title.

 The LiederNet Archive is frequently cited as a source in musical studies, where the website's aggregate listings of settings of songs and poems may be more complete or more easily accessible than conventional musicological resources.